Spring 2023 Offerings Summer 2023 Offerings Fall 2023 Offerings New Courses Fall 2023 Course Info on SIS Archives

 ENG 0004 English 4: Writing Seminar.
 English 4 fulfills the second half of the College Writing Requirement for Liberal Arts students.
 Engineering students are not required to take English 4.
 English 4 is designed for international students and for students who speak English as an additional language.
 As in English 2, the seminar topics of English 4 are approached in an interdisciplinary way.
 While drawing on various materials including fiction, essays, films and other visual and aural texts, English 4 puts the primary emphasis on students' own writing.
 English 4 is offered in the spring semester; prerequisite is English 1 (or 3).

 ENG 0005 Creative Writing: Fiction.
-In this workshop, you will work as a writer and reader of new fiction.
-All participants write two original short stories, which will be read and analyzed by their colleagues, and revised throughout the semester.
-In addition, you will address specific challenges of structure, tone, style, point of view, etc., by writing brief creative exercises, which illustrate how writers invent dramatically different solutions to a single problem.
-At the semester’s end, writers compile portfolios to represent their progress and accomplishments.
-Class time will be devoted to craft-based discussion of model literary texts, as well as workshopping of student drafts and assignments.
+In this generative workshop, we will read fiction from a writers' perspective while crafting our own short stories.
+Participants' work will be read and analyzed by their peers in a supportive workshop setting.
+In addition, we will address specific challenges and possibilities of fiction writing such as structure, tone, style, and point of view through brief creative exercises.
+At the end of the semester, students will compile portfolios that represent their growth as writers.
+Class time may be devoted to craft-based discussion of literary texts, as well as the workshopping of student drafts and other writing.

 ENG 0007 Creative Writing: Journalism.
 Living in an era of fake news, disinformation, misinformation and malinformation, it is more imperative than ever to examine the ethics, importance and perils of journalism.
 In this course, we will learn about how this form of writing differs in American than in other countries, examining how the First Amendment has helped to shape the many forms journalism takes today, from investigative and feature writing to multimedia forms of reporting like broadcast and photojournalism.
 We will discuss how journalists are under attack in Hong Kong, Russia, Uzbekistan and elsewhere, and how social media has been mobilized to distort the truth intentionally.
 Hunter S. Thompson, father of gonzo journalism, believed that objective journalism is a pompous contradiction in terms and used hyperbole and humor in his longform writing, whereas Anna Politkovskaya, a Russian journalist who was murdered in the stairwell of her flat in 2006 wrote that she had been under daily assault, "merely for reporting what I have witnessed, nothing but the truth."
 We will discuss what our idea of truth might be and whether it can be rendered without bias, particularly when the digital revolution has transformed the way we deliver and consume the news.
 Bring your curiosity to class, because we will learn how to research topics we are passionate about, gather and synthesize information (through observation, interview, immersion and other techniques), and write succinct, energetic stories that are potentially publishable across print, digital and other media platforms, always with an eye towards being a more engaged local and global citizen.